MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/deploy-install-console.md

 ## Run setup

 1. Review the planning instructions.
-Then right-click setup.exe for VMM > **Run as administrator**.
+Then, right-click setup.exe for VMM > **Run as administrator**.
 2. On the main setup page, click **Install** and on the **Select features to install** page, select the **VMM console** check box, and then click **Next**.On the **Please read this notice page**, click **I agree with the terms of this notice**, and then click **Next**.
 3. Review the information on the **Customer Experience Improvement Program** page, and then click **Next**.
 On the **Microsoft Update** page, select whether you want to use Microsoft Update, and then click **Next**.
 This page won't appear if updates are already installed.
 4. On the **Installation location** page, type an installation path for the VMM program files or use the default path, and then click **Next**.
 Setup checks that the computer meets the console installation requirements.